PlataformaLifeUA/annotatordb/README.md

 # annotatordb
-The MySQL database for the annotator
+The MySQL database for the web annotator.

+This repository contains the dump of the MySQL database with the database structure, scripts to fill it with the corpus data and other useful scripts.